psu-efd/pyHMT2D/README.rst

 -  `HEC-RAS <https://www.hec.usace.army.mil/software/hec-ras/>`__
 -  Backwater-1D (a simple toy model for demonstration purpose)

 In the future, support for more 2D models may be added.
+To use this Python package, an obvious prerequisite is that the hydraulic model you want to use has been properly installed.
+Please see their respective website and documentation for installation and usage.

 Supported Platform
 ------------------